 On October 29, 2014, SPX announced that its Board of Directors had unanimously approved a plan for a tax-free spin-off of its Flow Technology reportable segment, its Hydraulic Technologies business, and certain segments of its corporate subsidiaries.
 The spin-off was designed to create two separate, stand-alone, publicly traded companies: SPX FLOW, Inc., a company focused on providing highly engineered technologies and services to customers in the global food and beverage, power and energy, and industrial markets; and SPX Corporation, a diversified, global supplier of infrastructure equipment with a scalable heating, ventilation and air conditioning (HVAC) platform, leading positions in niche detection and measurement markets, and a strong presence in engineered solutions for industry.
 The spin-off transaction was completed on September 26, 2015.

-With $1.5 billion in annual revenue in 2019 and over 4,500 employees in 17 countries, SPX offers a wide array of highly engineered infrastructure products with strong brands.
+With more than $1 billion in annual revenue in 2020 and over 4,000 employees in 15 countries, SPX offers a wide array of highly engineered infrastructure products with strong brands.